lorinbeer/lorinbeer.github.io/_posts/2013-06-08-makesystems.md

 Scons is a fun alternative.
 While measurably slower than cmake, I'm a sucker for anything that lets me script in python.
 Having said that, the Apache Cordova project is using node.js for its scripting needs.
 Tremendously more efficient than writing bash/bat scripts, easy to maintain, stable and fast enough.
 If I want to do any kind of scripting, I tend to write it in js these days.

 Which one to use is largely application dependant.
-With large software projects, chances are you don't have a choice.
+With large software projects, you may don't have a choice.